404notfound-erdosbootcampproject/reddit_analysis/README.md

 ## Model

 If a post's principal score is greater than the median, we call the post "popular."
 Otherwise, we call it "unpopular."
+Just by random guessing, we should be able to classify posts correctly 50% of the time (since 50% of the posts are popular).
 Therefore we aimed to have a model that correctly classified posts significantly more than 50% of the time.

 We first attempted to classify the popular posts using the KNN algorithm.
 After testing the algorithm for up to 20 neighbors, we found that the average accuracy over 5 test-training splits never exceeded 20%.
 Since this accuracy was too low, we decided to abandon this method.